onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 The goal of this example is to lock our coins using OP_CTV.
 Coins will be locked based on our predefined conditions.
 For demonstrative purposes we will lock our coins using a stupid simple™ template under which the only way to spend the coins will be to:
-- spend into an OP_RETURN saying "hello world"
+- spend into an OP_RETURN saying "hello world" AND
 - donate all of our locked coins to miners

 To follow along, you must: